 If your trying to find someone on a website that doesn’t provide internal searching, doesn’t get covered by people lookup tools, and also does not provide an API for you to interface with…you may actually be forced to do it the old way (unless you can actually code).

-There are websites that utilize usernames, but do not show them within the URL.
-Instead, on user sign up they are assigned a number, typically in incremental fashion (the first user sign up gets 1, second gets 2, third 3, and so on).
+There are websites that utilize usernames but do not show them within the URL.
+Instead, on user sign up they are assigned a number, typically in an incremental fashion (the first user sign up gets 1, second gets 2, third 3, and so on).
 If you know the user number, you can enter it within the URL just like we have shown you (instead of the user id).
 However, if you enter the username rather than the number, you get a blank page.

 Find hidden users on social networks (trick 1)